Kushaltho/osticket-prereqs/README.md

     Open WPI and Add MySQL 5.5 and all simple versions of x86 PHP up until 7.3 but not 7.4

-    Click Intsall.
+    Click Install.

     Name: root

     Password: Password1(can be whatever but be sure to remember or write it down).

-A screen similar to the one above might appear in which download the things needed so I would download the PHP manger and Microscof Visuall C++(ignore the php5.3.28).Find the links in Insallation Files.
+A screen similar to the one above might appear in which to download the things needed so I would download the PHP manager and Microsoft Visual C++(ignore the php5.3.28).Find the links in Installation Files.
 And might as well download osticket while you are there.
 </p>
 <br />